pmlogger_daily(1) — Linux manual page

 -l file, --logfile=file

-when these scripts are run from cron(8) or systemd(1)
+these scripts are run from cron(8) or systemd(1) diagnostics

-diagnostics are always sent to log files.
-By default, this
+are always sent to log files.
+By default, this file is

-can be changed using the -l option.
-If this log file
+changed using the -l option.
+If this log file already exists

-already exists when the script starts, it will be renamed
+when the script starts, it will be renamed with a .prev

-with a .prev suffix (overwriting any log file saved earlier)
+suffix (overwriting any log file saved earlier) before

-before diagnostics are generated to the log file.
-The -l
+diagnostics are generated to the log file.
+The -l and -t

 -m addresses, --mail=addresses